henrik-dmg/HPNetwork/README.md

 `URLBuilder` has been broken out into a separate package `HPURLBuilder` that can be found [here](https://github.com/henrik-dmg/HPURLBuilder)

-### Request Authentication
+### Request Authorization

-To add authentication to a request, simply supply a `authentication: NetworkRequestAuthentication?` instance to your request. `NetworkRequestAuthentication` is an enum and supports basic authentication with a username and password, bearer token authorisation or a raw option if you want full control.
+To add authorization to a request, simply supply a `authorization: Authorization?` instance to your request.
+You can either use `BasicAuthorization` for basic authentication with a username and password, or `BearerAuthorization` for bearer token authorization or implement you own custom `Authorization` type.

 ### Authors